 To edit the site welcome message:

-Confluence administrators can either click the Customize link below the site welcome message, or:
+Confluence administrators can click the Customize link at the bottom of the Announcements section of the Home page.

-To go back to the original welcome message, choose Reset to Default next to the Default welcome message template.
+To go back to the original welcome message, select Reset to default next to the Default Welcome Message template.

 Hints for using the template editor

 The site welcome message is a template, not a page, so you'll be using the template editor to make your changes.

 You can add text, links and macros, as you would in any confluence page, but the process for adding files, including images is a little different.